-Contributory Building or any building in a Conservation District without obtaining a demolition or
+Contributory Building or any building in a Conservation District without obtaining a demolition or in a Conservation District shall comply with the provisions of Section 1006.1 of Article 10 of this Code.

 Category V Buildings located outside a Conservation District may be processed without reference to this Article.